ionic-team/ionic-framework/BREAKING.md

 #### Segment

-Segment was completely revamped to use the new iOS design including an all new gesture that applies for both Material Design & iOS.
+Segment was completely revamped to use the new iOS design including an all new gesture that applies for both Material Design and iOS.
 Due to these changes, some breaking changes were inevitably introduced in order to support the new design.

 ##### Button States

-- The activated styles and properties have been removed.
+- The activated styles and custom CSS properties have been removed.
 These are no longer being used in the latest spec as the indicator and ripple are used to show activation.
 Properties removed:
   ```
   --color-activated
   --background-activated